 Entry Fee: $25

-To inquire, send a resume and 3 references to email@example.com.
+To apply, please send a resume and 3 professional references to Laura Wilde, Studios Manager, firstname.lastname@example.org.
+To learn more, visit mesaartscenter.com

 We provide ways for community members to artistically participate in arts activities during festivals and other community events.
 We are always looking for volunteers to assist in these events.